quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 	}
 	return a
 }

-func NewBalanceFor(transactions []Transaction, account Account) Account {
-	return Reduce(
-		transactions,
-		account,
-		ApplyTransaction,
-	)
-}
 ```

 I feel this really shows the power of using concepts like `Reduce`.
 The `NewBalanceFor` feels more _declarative_, describing more about _what_ happens, rather than _how_.
 Often when we're reading code, we're darting through lots of files and we're trying to understand _what_ is happening, rather than _how_, and this style of code facilitates this well.